caltechlibrary/andor/docs/Workflow-Use-Cases.md

 # Workflow Use Cases

-Below are use cases exploring how a workflow permissioned users would interact with the system.
+Below are use cases exploring how a workflow queue permissioned system could be used.

 ## Use case 1

 We would like people (e.g. Jane) to currate the collection.
-To currate the whole collection Jane needs to have the following permissions-- create, read, update, delete, change groups, and to list all objects in the collection.
-To do that we can create a group called "currators".
+To currate the whole collection Jane needs to have the following permissions-- create, read, update, delete, change workflow queues, and to list all objects in the collection.
+To do that we can create a workflow queue called "currators".

 ```json